Abyssinian Sword Lily

 All have sword-shaped leaves and tubular, often flaring or ruffled flowers in unbranched or branching, usually one-sided spikes.
-Extremely wide color range.
-Flowers come from spring to fall, depending on kind of gladiolus and planting time.
+Have an extremely wide color range.
+Flowers come from spring to fall, depending on the kind of gladiolus and the planting time.
 Superb cut flowers.
 Good in borders or beds behind mounding plants that cover lower parts of stems, or in large containers with low annuals at base.

 Start off with corms that are high crowned for their width; broad, flat ones are older and less vigorous.
 Best planted in rich, sandy loam.
 Set corms about four times deeper than their height; plant somewhat more shallowly in heavier soils.
 Space big corms 6 in. apart, smaller ones 4 in. apart.

 From Africa.
-In late summer and fall, each 2 to 3-ft. stem bears two to ten fragrant, creamy white flowers with chocolate brown markings on lower segments.
-Blossoms are 2–3 in. wide, 4–5 in. long, smell remarkably like Coppertone suntan lotion.
-‘Murielae’ is taller, with purple-crimson blotches.
+In late summer and fall, each 2–3-ft. stem bears two to ten fragrant, creamy white flowers with chocolate brown markings on lower segments.
+Blossoms are 2–3 in. wide and 4–5 in. long and fragrant.